- Purchase the complete Expat Arrivals Norway Guide (PDF)

 Applying for a work permit in Norway

-Generally speaking, citizens of the European Union (EU) and European Economic Area (EEA) countries (including the UK) do not need a work permit or need to apply for a residence permit in Norway for a short time.
+Generally speaking, citizens of the European Union (EU) and European Economic Area (EEA) countries (including the UK) do not need a work permit or to apply for a residence permit in Norway for a short time.

 Information about work permits and regulations for both EEA and non-EEA citizens are available directly from the Norwegian Directorate of Immigration (UDI) website.
 The Norwegian Labour and Welfare Administration (NAV) also gives information on work permits for individual countries.
 NAV handles all work-related issues and is a good resource when looking for a job.